San Pedro Street station: Service

-Station layout

 Hours and frequency

 A Line trains run every day between approximately 4:00 a.m. and 12:30 am.
 Trains operate every ten minutes during peak hours Monday through Friday, every twelve minutes during the daytime on weekdays and all day on the weekends after approximately 8 a.m. (with a 15/20-minute headway early Saturday and Sunday mornings).
 Night service is every 20 minutes.